DitipriyaPaul/Heart_Disease_Prediction_Project/README.md

 5. Draw conclusion based on the result

 # Project_Objective
 This data set is obtained from UCI Machine Learning Repository webpage.
-It contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
-The total observations are 303.
-And it was donated by David W. Aha.
+It contains 76 attributes
 # Attribute_Information
 AGE: age in years
 SEX: (1 = male; 0 = female)